 DisplayPort delivers high quality digital imaging and audio, supporting bi-directional audio transmission.
 DisplayPort can support both DPCP and HDCP content protection mechanisms.
 You can use this port to connect your DisplayPort-supported monitor.
-The maximum supported resolution is 4096x2304@60 Hz, but the actual resolutions supported are dependent on the monitor being used.
+Note: The DisplayPort Technology can support a maximum resolution of 4096x2304@60 Hz but the actual resolutions supported depend on the monitor being used.